klamma/ar-for-eu-book/_pages/chapters/sharing.md

 VIAProMa is able to visualize remote participants as customizable avatars.
 The avatar's position and head rotation is synchronized with the position of the device.
 The customization of the avatar is realized using custom user properties.

+Since the code for VIAProMa is available on GitHub under an open-source license, you can inspect and adapt this project and its implementation to create your own shared applications.